romeomallavo/Cloud-Based-Honeypot-Deployment/README.md

 2. Practice creating queries and analyzing data in Kibana.
 3. Leave the honeypot running to collect data over time and review the collected data for insights.

+### Skills and Technologies

+- **Honeypot Deployment and Configuration**: Gained practical experience in deploying and configuring T-Pot honeypots on cloud platforms.
+Set up multiple honeypots, including creating and managing firewall rules to control access and enhance security.

+- **Data Collection and Visualization**: Developed skills in collecting and visualizing attack data using T-Pot's integrated tools like Kibana and the attack map.
+Analyzed real-time and historical attack data to understand threat patterns and attacker behavior.

+- **Network Security and Monitoring**: Enhanced proficiency in monitoring network security by using T-Pot's multi-honeypot platform.
+Configured dashboards, practiced querying data, and interpreted security events to improve incident detection and response capabilities.

 ## References

 - [T-Pot GitHub Repository](https://github.com/dtag-dev-sec/tpotce)